Policy Date: April 2022

 An authorization to extend the period of performance may be requested prior to the end of the performance period if additional time is necessary to complete the agreed upon project objectives.
 Such extensions typically require approval and/or notification from the sponsor.
 If funds remain, and the extension is officially granted but the modification has not been received, a risk account request can be completed to provide continued access to the project funds.
 Justification for an award extension must be based on the project objective(s), not merely to expend remaining funds.

 Requesting a Risk Account

 When the PI and administrator determine that a risk account is needed, the PI must request a risk account by completing and submitting the following to Sponsored Projects:

 - Completed Risk Account Request (SP-4) form signed by the PI, chair/director, and dean/vice president.
 The requesting unit/department must have discretionary funds to guarantee the budget for which the risk account is established, and the corresponding financial worktag number must be provided on the form at the time of the risk account request.

-- A Budget Setup, Risk, Increase/Decrease form outlining the use of the funds, including any associated indirect costs.
+- A Budget Setup, Risk Account, Increase/Decrease (SP-22) form outlining the use of the funds, including any associated indirect costs.
 The budget must reflect what was originally proposed to the funder or be revised prior to award.

 Recovery of Funds When a Sponsor Does Not Provide Funding